Typically, lead guitar players (at least the good ones) don't simply run through an entire scale and try to pass it off as their own solo.

 Instead of playing 1-2-3 we can play 1-2, 1-2, 1-2, 1-2, etc.

-This is how we can take short segments of pentatonic scales to develop familiar templates and structures that will help us build better solos and melodies.
-Pentatonic scales make this process easier because they can be quickly recalled and are extremely easy to improvise, considering the 1-2, 1-2 cadence.
+This is how we take short segments of pentatonic scales to develop familiar templates and structures that will help us build better solos and melodies.
+Pentatonic scales make this process easier because they can be quickly recalled and are extremely easy to improvise, considering how we've grouped the notes into pairs of two.

 Here's a rough look at the process: